 A: My first introduction to the working world was after training in aesthetics.
 I worked in a spa located in Allen, Texas as an esthetician, which I enjoyed for one year.

 For seven years, I worked for Jonathan Leger and Prosperative, LLC.
-These days, I work on my blog, www.sewmuchcraftiness.com
+These days, I work on my blog, www.sewmuchcraftiness.com, and INA.

 2. Q: Tell us about your writing experience.

 A: I have always enjoyed writing.
 I began writing poetry as an adolescent, and at the age of 14, I wrote a fiction book in my spare time, which I named, “Miragia.”
 To this day, I enjoy writing poetry, and I have several ideas for books that I would like to write and have published.